-Kommuninvest has calculated the maturity at 1.6 years but estimates that, under reasonable conditions, unobservable input data lead to an average duration of prematurely cancellable funding in the interval of 1.0 - 2.1 years.
+Kommuninvest has calculated the duration to 1.6 years but estimates that, under reasonable conditions, unobservable input data lead to an average duration of prematurely cancellable borrowing in the interval of 1.0 to 2.1 years.
 This would have an effect on net profit in the interval SEK 0.3 million - SEK 0.0 million.